ThaDafinser/mathiasverraes.github.com/_posts/2016-05-05-lightning-talks.markdown

 - **Being original**.
 It doesn't have to be my own inventions, my own examples, etc. Presenting a blog post written by somebody else is perfectly fine.
 - **Being precise, perfect, or nuanced**.
 First get it out there, then perhaps iterate later.

-I'll post the slides here.
-They're probably useless without the explanation, but perhaps someone finds them useful.
+I'll post the slides here (reverse chronology).
+They're probably useless without the explanation, but perhaps someone gets something out of them.

+## How to Find the Bar
+August 2016, SoCraTes Belgium
+<script async class="speakerdeck-embed" data-id="b72a0afd9eff4a5db78be607bbdfdb01" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 ## The Monty Hall Problem
 May 2016, SoCraTes Belgium